ndaneil/matterdoor/README.md

 <p align="center"><img src="./imgs/my-certificate.png" width="50%"></p>

  I highly recommend this course.
-Additionally, I have watched the following webinars on Matter:
+Additionally, I have watched the following webinars about Matter:
  - [Introduction to Matter](https://youtu.be/v_285vCHifw)
  - [Developing Matter 1.0 products with nRF Connect SDK](https://youtu.be/9Ar13rMxGIk)
  - [How to go to market with Matter](https://youtu.be/ZV6fjTLAqdA)

+To get familiar with the concepts discussed here, I recommend to watch at least the first of these webinars.

 ## Hardware

 I applied for free hardware with my idea and got the nRF7002DK from Nordic Semiconductor.
 I decided to use the form factor of the development kit for the sign.
 I contemplated several display technologies:
  - E-ink has the advantages of low power consumption and vibrant colors in bright light.
-But for a do not disturb sign, we need a way to get the attention of the person approachin the door, so display technologies emitting light are more suitable for that purpose.
+But for a do not disturb sign, we need a way to get the attention of the person approaching the door, so display technologies emitting light are more suitable for that purpose.
  - LCD displays offer high resolution while still being visible in the dark.
  - OLED displays have a great viewing angle, but are more expensive and the form factors are smaller.
  - Programmable LEDs offer a great way for custom displays, but the light needs to be deflected.

-In the end, I decided to use WS2812b programmable LEDs for the display part since I could design the display to match the dimensions of the nRF7002DK.
+In the end, I decided to use WS2812B programmable LEDs for the display part since I could design the display to match the dimensions of the nRF7002DK.
 It also meant that I could design some cool animations to be run on the display.
 To diffuse the light, I used tubes designed for LED strips.

 ### BOM

-Apart from the 3D printed housing, the most important components are the WS2812b LED strip, the tube and the logic level shifter needed since the nRF3540 has 1.8V logic level pins:
+Apart from the 3D printed housing, the most important components are the WS2812B LED strip, the tube and the logic level shifter needed since the nRF3540 runs on 1.8V logic level in the nRF7002Dk:

 <p align="center"><img src="./imgs/components.jpg" width="50%"></p>

-All the components needed:
+The following list contains all the components needed:
  - Wires
  - One jumper wire
  - 500R resistor
  - 3K3 resistor
- - TXS0108E logic level shifter
+ - TXS0108E logic level shifter (or equivalent)
  - Tube for LED strip, 1m
  - WS2812B LED strip 96 pixels/leds/m, 1m
  - Perfboard